Berkeley-Large-RAG/RAG-DS-Serve/README.md

 ```

 Notes:
-- The directory should include an `index/` directory with a FAISS index and a `passages/` directory with `.jsonl` files.
+- The directory should include an `index/` directory with a IVFPQ (FAISS) index and a `passages/` directory with `.jsonl` files.
 - If your index is uploaded in split/chunked form, see Step 3 to combine shards.

 ### 2) Build the position mapping arrays

-The server looks up passage text by FAISS index id using position mapping arrays.
+The server looks up passage text by the IVFPQ index id using position mapping arrays.
 Generate them once from your `passages/` directory:

 - Open `utils/build_arr.py` and set `INPUT_DIR` to your passages folder, e.g.:
 ```python